k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'extract_from_minvent called on object not in minvent' and orbs of fire/frost
 - Switch status from work in progress to beta (0.9.1)
+- Fix: infidels and luck penalty for killing a black unicorn